-If you choose to make an online donation or purchase merchandise from the USO, you will have to provide your credit or debit card billing information, including your card number and expiration date.
-This information is collected and transferred over the Internet using Secure Socket Layer (SSL) encryption technology to our secure server.
-If you are making a donation or purchase from the USO, the credit or debit card information that you provide at the time of donation or purchase is used only to process your donation or purchase, and will not be used or stored by USO for any other purposes.
-To process recurring sustainer donations, credit or debit card information or other digital payment processing information will be used and stored.
+If you choose to make an online purchase or donate to USO via credit card, then you will have to provide your credit card billing information.
+This information is collected and transferred over the Internet using Secure Socket Layer (SSL) encryption technology to a secure server.
+If you are making a donation or purchase from the USO, the credit card information that you provide at the time of donation or purchase is used only to process your donation or purchase, and will not be used or stored by USO for any other purposes.
+To process recurring sustainer donations, credit card information or other digital payment processing information will be used and stored.

 Use of Email Address by the USO:

-The USO does not collect your email address online unless you voluntarily submit it via a form on the USO Websites.
-When you donate to the USO, you will be asked to supply your email address.
-Your email address is only available to the USO employees who manage this information for purposes of contacting you or responding to user requests, and to contracted vendors for purposes of providing services relating to our communications with you.
+The USO does not collect your email address unless you voluntarily submit it to us (e.g., in response to a USO mailing or via a form on the USO Websites).
+When you donate to the USO online, you will be asked to supply your email address.
+Your email address is only available to the USO employees who manage this information for purposes of contacting you or responding to your requests, and to contracted vendors for purposes of providing services relating to our communications with you.

 California Privacy Rights:

 If you are a resident of California, you are entitled to request the following information, which we will provide to you free of charge: (1) a list of the types of Personal Information that we disclosed to third parties for direct marketing purposes in the preceding calendar year; and (2) the names and addresses of all third parties that received Personal Information in these categories from us in the preceding calendar year, and examples of the products and/or services marketed by these businesses.
-Please direct your request for these types of information by email to: email@example.com, or by postal mail to: USO, Attention: Donor Services, P.O.
-Box 96860, Washington, DC 20090-6322.
+Please direct your request for these types of information by email to [email protected].

 Collection of Information from Children: